Louise d'Aumont: Life

 On 28 March 1794, Louise gave birth to an illegitimate daughter, Amélie Céleste Erodore d'Aumont (died 1820).
 The father of the child is believed to have been Antoine de Montazet, archbishop of Lyon.
 The marriage of Honoré IV and Louise ended in divorce in 1798, giving Louise sole access of her fortune.
-Louise married secondly René François Tirnand-d'Arcis on 6 February 1801, and divorced him in 1803.
+Louise married secondly René François Tirand des Arcis on 6 February 1801, and divorced him in 1803.

 Louise removed her eldest son from her will because he had an illegitimate child, and willed her entire fortune to her younger son, Florestan.

 Through their descent from Louise and her mother, the princely family of Monaco now lays claim to the wealth and estates bequeathed by Cardinal Mazarin, including the Duchy of Rethel, and the Principality of Château-Porcien.